HL7/US-Core/input/pagecontent/general-guidance.md

 <div class="stu-note" markdown="1">

-Many servers are unable to populate the `Meta.lastUpdated` element accurately.
+Many servers are unable to accurately populate the `Meta.lastUpdated` element.
 Work is in progress to enable [FHIR Topic-Based Subscription] for notifications on relevant events as an alternative to search polling.
 </div><!-- stu-note -->

 </div><!-- new-content -->

 ### Compartment Based Search

 US Core servers are not required to support patient [compartment] based searches.

 ### Across Platform Searches

-US Core servers are not required to resolve absolute URLs that are external to their environment.
+US Core servers are not required to resolve absolute URLs external to their environment.

 ### Limiting The Number Of Search Results

 Servers can choose to return the results in a series of pages to manage the number of search results returned.
 The search result set contains the URLs used to request additional pages from the search set.
-For a simple RESTful search, the page links are contained in the returned bundle as links.
+For a simple RESTful search, the page links are included in the returned bundle as links.
 See the [managing returned resources] in the FHIR specification for more information.

 ------------------------------------------------------------------------
 <!--